brianpereboom/Integer/README.md

 # Integer
-  ## Provides Unsigned and Signed integer structs of any size.
+  ## Provides Unsigned and Signed Integer structs of any size.

   ### No installation required.
 Just include the files in your project.